-Our two-story home, with views of 50km over national parks to the South East Ranges, took four years to build to 2010.
-The strawbale walls rendered internally with clay and finished with clay paints have been very successful; giving a comfortable atmosphere and balanced humidity.
+Our two-storey home, with 50km of views over national parks to the South East Ranges, took four years to build to 2010.
+The strawbale walls rendered internally with clay and finished with clay paints have been very successful, giving a comfortable atmosphere and balanced humidity.
 The external lime/sand render with mineral paint finish keeps the walls breathable.

-We were familiar with the disciplines of using solar power but our 1200 Amp Hour 48 V system enables us to use electrical appliances freely through most of the year; only mid-winter requiring us to be more frugal.
+We were familiar with the disciplines of using solar power, but our 1200 amp-hourr 48-volt system enables us to use electrical appliances freely through most of the year; only mid-winter requiring us to be more frugal.

-We are currently developing our gardens; and have completed an orchard/chook yard and soft fruit enclosure.
-We are constructing a terraced vegetable garden near to the house, where we also continue ornamental planting of both natives and exotics.
+We are currently developing our gardens, and have completed an orchard/chook yard and soft-fruit enclosure.
+We are constructing a terraced vegetable garden near the house, where we also continue ornamental planting of both natives and exotics.

 For directions to get to this home from Princes Highway, please see this map to Kurrajong Hill.